thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	07:23:18 PM 12 02 --> some error with posting having username shraddha.kapoor.sweet
+-	07:23:08 PM 12 02 --> some error with posting having username kriti.sanon143
+-	07:20:49 PM 12 02 --> some error with posting having username urvashirautela26
+-	07:20:35 PM 12 02 --> some error with posting having username priyanka.chopra143
+-	07:20:33 PM 12 02 --> posted with username priyanka.chopra143
 -	07:19:46 PM 12 02 --> some error with posting having username manushi.chillar.insta
 -	07:19:38 PM 12 02 --> posted with username angelinajolie143
 -	07:19:19 PM 12 02 --> some error with posting having username disha.patani.updates